Winter in Korea | 27 Incredible Places to Visit in Korea during Winter

 Winter in Korea is TOUGH.
 Gale force Siberian winds, freezing temperatures and super dry, sometimes polluted air make it tempting to sit inside, binge-watch Netflix and drink coffee all day long.
 At least that’s what I want to do most winter days in Seoul.

 You definitely shouldn’t hibernate till the cherry blossoms bloom though, (no matter how tempting it is).
 There’s plenty of cold weather activities and interesting places to visit in Korea during winter, so throw on your long padding coat and venture forth bravely into the frostiest of Korea’s seasons.

 - 1 Winter in Korea: What to Expect

 - 3 Lighting Festivals during Winter in Korea

 - 4 Festivals to visit during Winter in Korea

-- 5 Places to visit during Winter in Korea to Escape the Cold
+- 5 Sports to Try during Winter in Korea

 - 6 Where to Rejuvenate yourself during Winter in Korea